I. Council on Professional Conduct

 - Dean’s Designee: Assistant Dean Katherine Crowley (firstname.lastname@example.org) 202-319-6792.
 The Dean’s Designee receives complaints of possible violations of the Rules of Professional Conduct for Law Students and investigates these complaints.
 The Dean’s Designee determines whether there is reason to believe that a violation has occurred and, if so, whether settlement is appropriate under the rules or the matter should move forward for hearing by the Council.

-- Council on Professional Conduct is composed of three faculty members and six student members.
+- Council on Professional Conduct is composed of four faculty members and seven student members.
 If a hearing panel is required, that panel will be composed of two faculty members and three student members.

 Professor Beth Edinger (Faculty Chair)